dominikj111/Weaver-Desktop/ai_tasks/sbc_optimization_review.md

 When asked to run this task:

-1. Read all source files in `src/` directory
+1. Read all source files in `crates/weaver_lib/src/` and `crates/weaver_desktop_shell/src/` directories
+2. Also check `src/` for the main application entry point
-2. Perform each subtask systematically
+3. Perform each subtask systematically
-3. Generate the report with concrete examples (file:line references)
+4. Generate the report with concrete examples (file:line references)
-4. Be specific about fixes - show before/after code snippets
+5. Be specific about fixes - show before/after code snippets
-5. Prioritize findings by impact on SBC performance
+6. Prioritize findings by impact on SBC performance
-6. Save report to `OPTIMIZATION_REPORT.md` in project root
+7. Save report to `OPTIMIZATION_REPORT.md` in project root

 ---